Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/timed-vip.md

 Secondly you will need to ensure all the commands are enabled, Find the Timed VIP group and right click to Enable All.

 You will also need to create a Channel Point Reward that is tied to the `[Channel Reward] Add user as timed VIP` Action.

+You will also need to tie the "Start Streaming Event" to the `Check/Remove expired timed VIPs`.
+Depending on which Websocket your using these have 2 different names. `StartedStreaming` or `StreamStateChanged`

 # Configuration
 In the `[Channel Reward] Add user as timed VIP` they are a few settings you can change.